 Director, OSUN Global Debate Network

 Term Assistant Professor of Philosophy and Human Rights

 Dr. Ruth Zisman founded the Bard Debate Union in 2004.
-Since then, she has worked to build a world-renowned debate program at Bard – expanding debate from an extra-curricular activity into a centerpiece of liberal arts education – while also working to develop debate programs in Bard’s surrounding school districts and throughout Bard’s national and international networks.
+Since then, she has worked to build a world-renowned debate program at Bard while also working to develop debate programs in Bard’s surrounding school districts and throughout Bard’s national and international networks.
 In 2020, together with colleagues from partner institutions, Ruth launched the OSUN Global Debate Network.
 The OSUN Global Debate Network, housed at Bard College and built upon the work of the Bard Debate Union and Bard international debate network, supports the development and growth of individual debate programs at OSUN institutions while creating meaningful pathways of exchange and collaboration between and among them.
 With a focus on public debates, debate outreach work, and curricular debate initiatives, the OSUN Global Debate Network aims to re-conceptualize the role and function of a university debate program – to position debate not just as an extracurricular activity but as a centerpiece of higher education.
 Ruth earned her B.A. in English Literature and Philosophy from Vassar College (2004), her M.A. in Humanities and Social Thought from NYU (2008), and her Ph.
 D. in German Studies from NYU (2015).
 Ruth is also a faculty member in the Philosophy and Human Rights programs, where she teaches courses in continental philosophy, political philosophy, and the German philosophical tradition.